5 Reasons Why You Should Replace Ceramic Fuses With Circuit Breakers

 If you’re changing fuse wires, chances are you have an older home that still has ceramic fuses.
 Ceramic fuses are an “old school” form of electrical protection for the home.
 They’re not as safe or convenient as circuit breakers.
 But we’ll get to that in time…

-Or you can speed ahead by clicking on the ginormous red button below:
+(Or you can speed ahead by clicking on the ginormous red button below.)

-The brand Federal is very common.
+When you check cermamic fuses, you’ll find the brand Federal is very common.
 (As are the words vintage fuses.)
 You’ll likely see Federal embossed in your ceramic fuses.
 See below for some pictures of Federal fuses.

 Before we move on….

 Are You Looking To Upgrade Your Fuses To Circuit Breakers?

 If you’ve come here looking to get your switchboard updated by certified Gold Coast and Brisbane electricians, then just click the link below and send us your details.

 What is a ceramic fuse?

 Ceramic fuses are the sort of fuses that suspend a wire between two screws, with the wire passing through a ceramic ceramic holder.
 You wedge this holder into your home’s switchboard.

 The fuse wire is rated according to the load that circuit is designed for.
 If it goes over, the fuse wire burns out and the circuit stops working.